apache/cordova-docs/docs/en/edge/guide/platforms/android/plugin.md

 ## Writing an Android Java Plugin

-A JavaScript call fires off a plugin request to the native side, and the correspoinding Java plugin is mapped properly in the `config.xml` file, but what does the final Android Java Plugin class look like?
+A JavaScript call fires off a plugin request to the native side, and the corresponding Java plugin is mapped properly in the `config.xml` file, but what does the final Android Java Plugin class look like?
 Whatever is dispatched to the plugin with JavaScript's `exec` function is passed into the plugin class's `execute` method.
 Most `execute`